JosefJ/GMevents/events/livepeer-party/README.md

 synopsis:
   -
     There are many talented musicians among developers, and DEVCON4 will make no exception.
-My idea is to organise a Halloween party / DEVil Jam at Paralelni, where everyone can have a good time and those musicians can hack together some nice grooves.
+My idea is to organise a Halloween party - DEVil Jam at Paralelni, where everyone can have a good time and those musicians can hack together some nice grooves.
   -
     I am a sound tech and musician myself and I can take of all the technical part related to the stage backline and sounds.
-I believe Paralelni Cafeteria would possibly be the best location to host it.
+I believe Paralelni Polis - Bitcoin Coffee would possibly be the best location to host it.
   -
     The whole eve can be livestreamed on Livepeer.tv using Livepeer decentralized video streaming protocol.